- Share dilution

 With post-money SAFEs, investors lock in the percentage of the company they’ll own before additional investors get mixed in during a priced financing round.
 Many investors and founders prefer this because it gives everyone a better prediction of their ownership, making it easier to plan for the future.
 However, post-money SAFEs are generally less founder-friendly because they only dilute the founders’ ownership percentage.

-Decide which type of SAFE you want to raise before getting to the next step: the valuation cap.
+Decide which type of SAFE you want to raise before setting the valuation cap.

 What is your valuation cap?